abdullahifps/abdullahifto/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me abdullahiaden619@gmail.com
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I write by inserting the penicil in between my middle and ring finger!
+- ⚡ Fun fact: I write by inserting the pencil in between my middle and ring finger!

 <!---
 abdullahifto/abdullahifto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.